Structural/structural.github.io/_drafts/intro-hippodrome.md

 important Flux objects an application needs (Actions, Stores) and second, it introduces Tasks, which are used to handle asynchronous responses to Actions.
 All of these have friendly APIs and register themselves with the Dispatcher.

+The introduction of Tasks lets us keep Stores and Actions focused only on domain logic.
+Neither of them is responsible for interacting with the outside world, which frees them to be very simple to reason about.
+In fact, once you start putting asynchronous and external code in Tasks, you can write the rest of your application almost as though they weren't happening at all.

 Code speaks louder than words here, so let's see some.
 Here's how we've used Hippodrome to implement a basic router for a React app.
 (Examples in